Has this happened to you?

 - Dark and yellow color of your urine means you are dehydrated.
 Even a short-term dehydration like not getting enough fluids during your work day or workout will show in your urine.
 The problem is that ignoring the problem might set up serious bladder issues down the road

-- Red urine, or blood in the urine is a sign for a condition called hematuria.
+- Red urine, or blood in the urine is a sign of a condition called hematuria.
 Of course, blood is never normal, and you should check with a physician immediately.
-Blood in urine can be a sign of kidney disease, kidney cancer, inflammation or infection of the kidneys, kidney trauma, and more.
-In some cases, taking blood thinners might result in red urine
+Blood in the urine can be a sign of kidney disease, kidney cancer, inflammation or infection of the kidneys, kidney trauma, and more.
+In some cases, taking blood thinners might result in red urine https://www.cancer.org/cancer/bladder-cancer/detection-diagnosis-staging/detection.html

 - Strong odor and smell in the urine is a classic example of urinary tract infections.
 But first, you need to rule out foods and drinks you recently had.
 For example, some people cannot break down asparagus properly, and it shows in smell in urine.
 Coffee can also make your urine odor different